Some technology is surprisingly ancient. Concepts and machines we might think were invented recently are actually thousands of years old.

 The Romans conquered the Ancient Greek city of Syracuse over 2,200 years ago, in 212 BC.

 During the sack of the city a Roman soldier killed antiquity’s greatest scientist, Archimedes.
-The killing was against orders; the Romans had hoped to capture the 75-year-old Archimedes.
+The killing was against his orders; the Romans had hoped to capture the 75-year-old Archimedes.
 They respected him as the world’s most brilliant thinker.
-His war machines had held off Syracuse’s Roman besiegers for years; they finally entered Syracuse only by trickery.
-The Romans had hoped to utilize Archimedes’ talents for their own purposes.
+His war machines had held off Syracuse’s Roman besiegers for years – they finally entered Syracuse only by trickery.
+The Romans hoped to utilize Archimedes’ talents for their own purposes.

 The Roman General Marcellus removed certain items from Archimedes’ home.
 Many years later, one of these items was seen in the home of Marcus Marcellus, General Marcellus’s grandson.
 Of all the wealth plundered in Syracuse, General Marcellus had kept only this item for himself.

 The item was described in 166 BC by Sulpicius Gallus, and related to us second hand by the Roman philosopher Cicero in De Re Publica, Book I, Sections 21-22:

 …I concluded that [Archimedes] had been endowed with greater genius that one would imagine it possible for a human being to possess.

 For Gallus told us that the other kind of celestial globe, which was solid and contained no hollow space, was a very early invention, the first one of that kind having been constructed by Thales of Miletus, and later marked by Eudoxus of Cnidus… with the constellations and stars which are fixed in the sky.

 But this newer kind of globe, he said, on which were delineated the motions of the sun and moon and of [the five visible planets] contained more than could be shown on the solid globe; the invention of Archimedes deserved special admiration because he had thought out a way to represent accurately by a single device those various and divergent movements with their different rates of speed.